Africa Ambassador Program

 Join regional clinical research sites and industry professionals for virtual learning and collaboration as we address clinical research challenges and opportunities in Africa.

-Come to learn and gain value information for successful site operations including study coordination, partnership management, patient enrollment, and more.
+Come to learn and gain valuable information for successful site operations, including study coordination, partnership management, patient enrollment, and more.

 This free 3-hour livestream symposium will share how clinical research sites across Africa are approaching clinical trial execution.